DevSGithub2/ETH-AVAX-Module-1/README.md

 # Smart Token Project

 This project demonstrates the implementation of a smart token using Solidity on Remix IDE.
-It showcases the functionality of require, assert, and revert statements within a smart contract, providing a practical example of error handling and validation in blockchain development.
+It showcases the functionality of require, assert, and revert statements within a smart contract.
+It is a simple example designed to show how these statements can be used to enforce conditions, ensure internal consistency, and manage execution flow in smart contracts

 ## Description

 This project implements a smart token using Solidity on the Remix IDE platform.
 It includes functions to set a value and demonstrates the usage of require, assert, and revert statements within a smart contract.

+The SimpleContract includes three functions:

+1. setValue(uint256 _value): Sets value if _value is greater than zero.

+2. doubleValue(): Returns double the value, ensuring value is positive.

+3. resetValue(): Resets value to zero, reverting if already zero.

 ## Getting Started